imgix/imgix-blueprint/README.md

 https://my-social-network.imgix.net/users/1.png?hello%20world=this%2Fseems%E2%80%A6%20pretty%20sketchy!%20%F0%9F%98%81
 ```

-If the library is passed any parameter ending in `64`, it should automatically encode that parameter's value as a Base64 string as described in the [Base64 encode problematic parameters](#base64-encode-problematic-parameters) section of this document.
+If the library is passed any parameter ending in `64`, it should automatically encode that parameter's value as an RFC4648 "base64url" string as described in the [base64url encode problematic parameters](#base64url-encode-problematic-parameters) section of this document.
 For example, the same user image as above with the `txt64` parameter and value `this/seems… pretty sketchy! 😁` should result in the following URL:

 ```
 https://my-social-network.imgix.net/users/1.png?txt64=dGhpcy9zZWVtc-KApiBwcmV0dHkgc2tldGNoeSEg8J-YgQ